DimitriKwihangana/Deep_QLearning_with_Atari/README.md

 ## 🏆 Roles & Contributions

-To ensure a thorough evaluation of our Deep Q-Learning agent, our team worked collaboratively, distributing tasks based on expertise and project needs.
-Below is a breakdown of each member’s contributions:

 ### 1️ **Dimitri – Hyperparameter Optimization, Model Training & Environment Setup**
 Dimitri led the **optimization of model training**, testing multiple hyperparameter configurations to enhance agent performance.
 He experimented with different **learning rates, discount factors, batch sizes, and exploration strategies**, assessing their impact on training stability and convergence speed.
 - Set up and fine-tuned **Stable Baselines3** for efficient training.